Eli-J-Devco/mobile/Guide.md

 ];

 import React from 'react';
-import MyTree from './MyTree'; // Make sure that path is
+import MyTree from './MyTree'; // Make sure path that is correct

 const App = () => {
   return <MyTree data={treeData} />;